Mariam05/JumpIn/README.md

   Note: Abdulla Al-wazzan was part of our team but has now switched to another team.

 ### CONTENTS OF THIS README
-* Description of Current Version
-* Changes from Previous Version
+* Description of Current Version & Changes from Previous Version
 * User Manual
   * The Main Class
   * How to Play
+  * Level Builder
+  * Save/Load feature
 * Design Decisions
 * Known Issues
 * Team Member Roles